-1. By December 2025, the LADAP Emergency Preparedness Team will develop a communications strategy for disaster preparedness and response pertaining to the aging and disability populations. (language, learning style, and grade level considerations).
+- 1. By December 2025, the LADAP Emergency Preparedness Team will develop a communications strategy for disaster preparedness and response pertaining to the aging and disability populations. (language, learning style, and grade level considerations).

-WHO WILL DO/ TIME SET STEP DESCRIPTION LEAD?
-REQUIRED DEADLINE Determine who should "lead" this initiative- is it under this group, COAD, DEM, County PIO?
+Break Goal into Smaller Measurable and Attainable Steps: STEP DESCRIPTION WHO WILL DO/ LEAD?
+TIME REQUIRED SET DEADLINE Determine who should "lead" this initiative- is it under this group, COAD, DEM, County PIO?
 Nick (COAD) & Kalyssa (UWMC) 1 hour May 15, 2025 Create meeting for all interested parties to develop work plan for the strategy and assign duties.
 Dependent on who is established as lead 1.5 hours July 15, 2025 Convene group regularly and work groups if needed to design strategy.
 Biweekly meeting September 30, 2025 Develop draft of the strategy.
 Working group 1 hour September 30, 2025 Share draft of the strategy with partners who serve the target populations for feedback.
 1 hour Finalize draft of the strategy.
-Working group Dependent on working group and feedback October 15, 2025 Develop draft of the collateral to be shared with target populations.
-Biweekly meeting October 31, 2025 Share draft of collateral with target populations to collect feedback.
+Working group Dependent on working group and feedback October 15 2025 Develop draft of the collateral to be shared with target populations.
+Biweekly meeting October 31 2025 Share draft of collateral with target populations to collect feedback.
 1 hour November 30, 2025 Finalize collateral for dissemination.
 Dependent on working group and feedback December 31, 2025 Print and distribute collateral to partners for dissemination.
-Tentative January 2026 All materials & information in English & Spanish.
+Tentative January 2026